2019 SPIRITS TASTE FAQ

 1. Register– Upload your company logo, fill in a company description and your social media information.
 All information entered during registration is the parent or entering company information.

-2. Input your title of entry.
+2. Input the title of your entry.
 Fill in the requested company information and choose a category.
 There is a three-step category process.
-You will be given a choice of a main heading such as Taste, Marketing, or Journalism, followed by a choice of two sub-categories.
+You will be given a choice of a main heading such as Taste or Marketing + Design, followed by a choice of two sub-categories.
 For example, choices under Taste would be Whiskey, Vodka, Rum, etc. The third level would be a choice such as an age statement.
-Marketing and Journalism would also have their own specific selection choices.
+Marketing + Design would also have their own specific selection choices.
 If all three category levels are not filled, you will not be able to move on to the next page of the entry process.

 3. You will proceed to checkout before uploading any entry files.
 At checkout, you will be given the option to pay by check or credit card.
 If you click check, you can mail a check or go back into My Account later and pay with a credit card.

-4. After checkout you will be asked if you want to upload files for Marketing and Journalism categories.
+4. After checkout, you will be asked if you want to upload files for Marketing + Design categories.

-5. You will automatically be emailed receipts for your payment and entries.
+5. You will automatically be emailed receipts at the email you registered under for your payment and entries.
 Tasting entrants will be emailed the documents to include with their bottle submissions.

 HOW CAN I CHANGE MY INFORMATION, OR ADD MORE ENTRIES?